 - Post-hospitalisation care for up to 30 days after discharge

 - Trauma treatment at a casualty ward regardless of whether you are admitted to a hospital or not.
-However, a R570 co-payment per visit applies to non-PMBs if not admitted to a hospital direct from casualty.
+However, an R570 co-payment per visit applies to non-PMBs if not admitted to a hospital direct from the casualty.

 - Unlimited visits to Fedhealth Network GPs